Helmet jellyfish

-The helmet jellyfish (Periphylla periphylla) is a luminescent, red-colored jellyfish of the deep sea, belonging to the order Coronatae of the phylum Cnidaria.
+The helmet jellyfish (Periphylla periphylla), sometimes called the merchant-cap, is a luminescent, red-colored jellyfish of the deep sea, belonging to the order Coronatae of the phylum Cnidaria.
 It is the only species in the monotypic genus Periphylla and is one of the rare examples in Scyphozoa which life-cycle lacks a polyp stage.
 This species is photophobic and inhabits deeper parts of the oceans to avoid light.
 It may be found at the surface on dark nights.

 Description

 Helmet jellyfish reach a body size of up to 30 cm.
 The average wet weight of the jellyfish is 540 grams.
 Overall, helmet jellyfish have a uniform size.
 They consist 90% of water, the rest being tissue and gelatinous mass, which give the animals their form.
 They light themselves from within by means of bioluminescence, the red flashes serving as a signal amongst themselves.
 Between their marginal lobes sit small sense bulbs, by which the helmet jelly can distinguish between light and dark; they have been observed to avoid light.
 Their nature of avoiding light has given them the title of being photophobic.
 They have a biochemical content that consists of having a small amount of carbohydrates, average amount of lipids, and a large content of protein.
 The helmet jellyfish have twelve tentacles that consist of layers of endoderm and mesoglea, but each jellyfish can have a different type of tentacle posture.
 Through observational studies, it was found that within fifty-one of the observed jellyfish, there were eight different tentacle postures.
-The two most common type of tentacle postures are straight-extended tentacles with a forty-five degree angle in respect to the oral-aboral body axis, and straight-extended tentacles with a forty-five to ninety degree angle in respect to the oral-aboral body axis.
+The two most common type of tentacle postures are straight-extended tentacles with a 45-degree angle in respect to the oral-aboral body axis, and straight-extended tentacles with a forty-five to ninety degree angle in respect to the oral-aboral body axis.
 These tentacle postures are how each individual helmet jellyfish swims.